-If you have concerns about a proposed liquor sales licence application — or an expansion of an existing licensed establishment in your community for which a public notice has been posted - you may object to the application if you live in that community.
+If you have concerns about a proposed liquor sales licence application — or an expansion of an existing licensed establishment in your municipality for which a public notice has been posted - you may object to the application if you live in that municipality.

 Formal objections can only be made via the iAGCO portal and must be received before the submission deadline.